Home Citroënët home

 8. Dashboard warning light

-Anti dive suspension is incorporated since the rear brakes take their fluid from the rear suspension which pulls the tail down under heavy braking.
+Anti dive suspension is incorporated The rear brakes take their fluid from the rear suspension which pulls the tail down under heavy braking.
 On all hydraulic Citroëns (with the exception of some early ID 19s), the balance between front to rear braking effort is modified by the respective loads placed on the front and rear suspension.

 1. Electromagnetic valve